Wi-fi 7 Market Size and Share

 Wi-fi 7 Market Analysis by Mordor Intelligence

-The Wi-Fi 7 market size climbed to USD 6.5 billion in 2025 and is forecast to reach USD 28 billion by 2030, translating into a 34.0% CAGR across the period.
+The Wi-Fi 7 market size was valued at USD 6.5 billion in 2025 and estimated to grow from USD 8.63 billion in 2026 to reach USD 35.66 billion by 2031, at a CAGR of 32.8% during the forecast period (2026-2031).
 The acceleration mirrors surging enterprise digital-transformation budgets, consumer demand for multi-gigabit connectivity, and the domino effect of 6 GHz spectrum allocations in multiple economies.[1]Wi-Fi Alliance, “Wi-Fi 7 Momentum Builds With Certification Launch,” wifi.org Chipset and gateway vendors shipped 233 million Wi-Fi 7 devices during 2024, demonstrating that mainstream adoption has already begun.
 The proliferation of AI-centric devices that need sustained throughput above 5 Gbps, China’s fiber-to-the-room roll-outs that shorten gateway refresh cycles to 18 months, and in-vehicle zonal architectures integrating 802.11be all reinforce the growth trajectory.
 Services tied to managed connectivity are scaling fastest as tier-1 ISPs monetize fiber backbones, while hardware still commands the bulk of spending thanks to access-point and gateway overhauls.

 Key Report Takeaways